DecisionsDev/decisions-on-graalvm/README.md

 - OpenJDK 64-Bit Server VM GraalVM CE 21.0.0.2 (build 11.0.10+8-jvmci-21.0-b06, mixed mode, sharing)

 ## Compile a Java application that executes an ODM decision service
+Take a JSE runner application that executes the ODM RuleSession API, or the DecisionEngine API.
+This decision service runner has to load the ruleapp or ruleset into the rule execution stack and execute the rules against input parameters.
+You can leverage the app simpleloanvalidationsparkrunner from the ODM-on-Spark repository.

+You compile the decision service runner into native code: native-image -jar simpleloanvalidationsparkrunner-1.0-SNAPSHOT-withspark.jar -H:+ReportExceptionStackTraces  --no-fallback --report-unsupported-elements-at-runtime

 ## Execute the decision service runner
+You should observe the same output given by the native flavor compared to the Java decision service runner in its bytecode flavor.
+The expected gains - that depend on the Java application - are about the startup time and speed.